Serafina Astafieva: Career

 In 1914, The Tatler reported that she had worked as a nurse for eight months during the 1904-1905 Russo-Japanese War.

 From 1911-1913 Astafieva performed with Sergei Diaghilev's Ballets Russes.
 Her key principal roles were Cleopatra and Schehezarada in the ballet company's first visit to Covent Garden.
 She also danced a principal role in The Blue God.

-She retired from performing before April 1914.

 Teaching

 After retiring from performing she turned to teaching ballet and opened the Russian Dancing Academy at The Pheasantry on King's Road in Chelsea, London.
 Her pupils included Anton Dolin, Margot Fonteyn, Alicia Markova, Hermione Darnborough, Madeleine Vyner, and Joan Lawson.
 It was at her studio that Diaghilev first saw Alicia Markova dance.

 Personal life

-In 1896 she married the famous character dancer Jozef Kschessinsky, brother of the prima ballerina Mathilde Kschessinskaya.
+In 1896, she married the famous character dancer Jozef Kschessinsky, brother of the prima ballerina Mathilde Kschessinskaya.
 In 1898 she had a son, Vyacheslav.
 The couple divorced after a few years.

 She retired from performing in 1914 on marriage to a Mr. Konstantin Graves, who had held a role at the Imperial Russian Court under Grand Duchess Marie, but the marriage was not successful and they separated soon after.